KnapsackPro/docs.knapsackpro.com/docusaurus/docs/ruby/circleci.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Use Knapsack Pro with CircleCI
+# Using Knapsack Pro with CircleCI

 ## Collect metadata in Queue Mode